-Dr. Howells Douglas' hobbies include all types of music, reading (her favorite authors being C.S.
+Professor Howells Douglas' hobbies include all types of music, reading (her favorite authors being C.S.
 Lewis, Annie Dillard, Ruth Tucker, Eugene Peterson and Max Lucado), her time spent as a member of the American Missiological Society and Association of Professors of Mission, as well as traveling, and introducing her son, Truman to the exciting world and people around him.

-A.A.
-1989, Minnesota Bible College B.A., Music, 1992, Minnesota Bible College M.Div., 1996, Emmanuel School of Religion Coursework for D.Miss. completed May 2000, Asbury Theological Seminary
+A.A., 1989, Minnesota Bible College B.A., Music, 1992, Minnesota Bible College M.Div., 1996, Emmanuel School of Religion Coursework for D.Miss. completed May 2000, Asbury Theological Seminary

+Dr. PAUL J. KISSLING

-Dr. Paul J. Kissling, vice President of Academic Affairs & Professor of Old Testament
+Provost & Professor of Old Testament

 Dr. Kissling was raised in Toledo, Ohio where he was an avid Bible Bowler.
 He first attended the University of Chicago where he intended to become a Physician.
 He came to Great Lakes intending to stay for only one year.
 But the Lord had other plans.
-After finishing graduate school at Lincoln Christian Seminary (M. Div., 1984), Trinity Evangelical Divinity School (Th.M., 1985) and the University of Sheffield (Ph.D., 1991) Dr. Kissling returned to Great Lakes in 1991 where he serves as Vice President of Academic Affairs and Professor of Old Testament.
+After finishing graduate school at Lincoln Christian Seminary (M. Div., 1984), Trinity Evangelical Divinity School (Th.M., 1985) and the University of Sheffield (Ph.D., 1991) Dr. Kissling returned to Great Lakes in 1991 where he serves as Provost and Professor of Old Testament.